remodlai/Flowise/memory-bank/decision-log.md

   - Centralizes platform-specific storage logic
   - Keeps Remodl Core's storage model simple (single bucket)
   - Enables platform-level tracking and auditing of files

+## Pattern for Passing Platform User JWT to Chat Flows via overrideConfig
+- **Date:** 2025-05-19 4:27:38 PM
+- **Author:** Unknown User
+- **Context:** Propagating Platform User Context to Remodl Core Chat Flows
+- **Decision:** Platform end-user context (via JWT) will be passed into Remodl Core chat flows using the `overrideConfig` parameter.
+A Custom Function node within the chat flow will decode the JWT to extract claims for use in flow logic.
+Primary JWT validation is expected to occur at the API Gateway or platform backend before calling Remodl Core.
+- **Alternatives Considered:**
+  - Remodl Core directly handles platform user sessions
+  - No end-user context passed to chat flows
+- **Consequences:**
+  - Enables personalized chat flow behavior based on platform user
+  - Maintains separation of auth concerns (Remodl Core API key vs. Platform JWT)
+  - Requires careful JWT handling (verification strategy, secure claim usage)

+## Refined Design for ApiKey Table Platform Context Linkage
+- **Date:** 2025-05-19 4:56:51 PM
+- **Author:** Unknown User
+- **Context:** Remodl Core ApiKey Entity Design for Platform Integration
+- **Decision:** Remodl Core ApiKey entity will have a non-nullable `applicationId`. `userId` and `organizationId` fields on the ApiKey entity will be nullable (for key admin/origin tracking).
+Runtime user/org context for operations will be passed via `overrideConfig`.
+- **Alternatives Considered:**
+  - ApiKey stores full runtime user/org context
+  - ApiKey has no platform-specific context
+- **Consequences:**
+  - Clear primary link of ApiKey to a Platform Application
+  - Enables dynamic passing of user/org context for operations via overrideConfig
+  - Simplifies ApiKey management, focusing its direct scope

+## Ownership Structure for ChatFlow Table
+- **Date:** 2025-05-19 5:17:59 PM
+- **Author:** Unknown User
+- **Context:** Data Tenancy Model for Remodl Core Entities
+- **Decision:** ChatFlow entities will have a non-nullable `applicationId` and a nullable creator `userId`.
+They will NOT have a direct `organizationId`; org context is derived via the Application.
+- **Alternatives Considered:**
+  - ChatFlow has direct organizationId
+  - ChatFlow ownership only via ApiKey
+- **Consequences:**
+  - None

+## Ownership Structure for DocumentStore Table
+- **Date:** 2025-05-19 5:18:09 PM
+- **Author:** Unknown User
+- **Context:** Data Tenancy Model for Remodl Core Entities
+- **Decision:** DocumentStore entities will have a non-nullable `applicationId`, a nullable `organizationId` (to support app-global vs. org-specific stores), and a nullable creator `userId`.
+- **Alternatives Considered:**
+  - DocumentStore only linked to Application
+  - DocumentStore always requires an Organization
+- **Consequences:**
+  - None

+## Ownership Structure for Credential Table
+- **Date:** 2025-05-19 5:18:54 PM
+- **Author:** Unknown User
+- **Context:** Data Tenancy Model for Remodl Core Entities
+- **Decision:** Credential entities will have a non-nullable `applicationId`, a nullable `organizationId` (for app-global vs. org-specific credentials), and a nullable creator `userId`.
+- **Alternatives Considered:**
+  - Credentials only linked to Application
+  - Credentials always require an Organization
+- **Consequences:**
+  - None